 To understand how a theme layout works, let's look at things from the Community Builder perspective.
-In Community Builder, a theme layout combines with theme layout types to give you granular control of the appearance and structure of each page in your community.
-You can customize the layout's header and footer to match your company's style, configure theme properties, or use a custom search bar and user profile menu.
-You then use theme layout types to apply a theme layout to individual pages and quickly change layouts from one central location.
+In Community Builder, theme layouts combine with theme layout components to give you granular control of the appearance and structure of each page in your community.
+You can customize the layout's header and footer to match your company's branding and style, configure theme properties, or use a custom search bar and user profile menu.
+You then use theme layouts to apply a theme layout component to individual pages and quickly change layouts from one central location.

-A theme layout type categorizes the pages in your community that share the same theme layout.
-You can assign a theme layout to an existing type or create custom types.
-Then you apply the theme layout type-and thereby the theme layout-in the page's properties.
+A theme layout categorizes the pages in your community that share the same theme layout component.
+You can assign a theme layout component to any existing theme layout.
+Then you apply the theme layout -and thereby the theme layout component-in the page's properties.

-Customer Service (Napili) includes the following theme layouts and types.
+Customer Service (Napili) includes the following theme layouts and components, but you can create custom components or switch layouts as needed.

-- Inner applies the Customer Service theme layout to all pages, except the login pages. - Login applies the Login Body Layout theme layout to the login pages. - Home isn't applied to any pages.
-However, the Home layout type is ideal for applying a separate theme layout when you want your home page to look different from the inner pages in your community. - Example: Let's say you create three pages for your upcoming Spring campaign.
-Using the forceCommunity:themeLayout interface, you create a custom Large Header theme layout in the Developer Console.
-In the Settings > Theme area, you add a custom theme layout type called Spring to categorize the campaign pages and you assign the Large Header layout to it.
+- Login applies the theme layout component, Login Body Layout theme layout to the login pages. - Default is applied to all non-login related pages.

+Example: Let's say you create three pages for your upcoming Spring campaign.
+Using the forceCommunity: themeLayout interface, you create a custom Large Header theme layout in the Developer Console.
+In the Settings > Theme area, you add a custom theme layout called Spring to categorize the campaign pages and you assign the Large Header layout component to it.

-Next, you apply the Spring theme layout type in each page's properties, which instantly applies the Large Header layout to each page.
+Next, you apply the Spring theme layout in each page's properties, which instantly applies the Large Header layout to each page.
+Select Override the default theme layout for this page.
+(1) to display Theme Layout.
+Choose the new layout (2) from the available choices.